What Landlords Should Know About Online Rent Payment Fraud

 Cash payments.
 We get it.
 Cash is uber convenient; there’s no waiting for payments to clear or worrying if checks will bounce.
 And, once you have it, you have it.
 Of course, money can be counterfeited too, but it’s actually incredibly uncommon and, once in circulation, is not a major risk.

 However, it might be time to reconsider accepting cash payments.
 Cash can be difficult to effectively account, can be dangerous to have in large quantities, and can leave you vulnerable to a he said / she said dispute.
 For example, your tenants could claim they’ve sent the full rent payment, but in fact they’ve skimmed off the top.
 If you or an employee aren’t present when the payment is delivered to count it out and provide a receipt, you get stuck in a difficult to resolve fight.
 If you’re going to accept cash as a form of rental payment, we strongly advise you issue receipts to avoid this issue.

 How to Prevent Rental Fraud

 Lean into digital.
-It may seem like no method of accepting payments is safe, but there are actually advantages to choosing the digital route.
+It may seem like no method of rent collection is safe, but there are actually advantages to choosing the digital route.
 As outlined above, any payment method can be manipulated by a fraudster, but some online options do provide additional resources and data points to help ensure your funds are delivered on time, appropriately, and without risk of any returns.